Miles Davis: The Early Years

 At the age of 33 in 1959, Davis released the album Kind of Blue.
 To this day, it’s credited as the highest-selling jazz album of all time, selling more than two million copies.
 It also continues to be considered one of the greatest jazz albums ever recorded.

 The next decade brought about the rise of jazz fusion, or the fusion of jazz and rock.
 Davis released his album Bitches Brew shortly after the 1969 Woodstock Music Festival, and the world took notice.
 He won a Grammy Award and landed the cover of Rolling Stone magazine.
 This made him the first jazz musician to be recognized in mainstream pop culture in decades.
 It was that same year that Davis found his steadfast companion: his Breitling Navitimer.

 The Later Years

 Davis was captured wearing his trusty Navitimer for nearly 30 years.
-In some of the most famous photos of the iconic jazzman, he’s wearing the distinctive timepiece.
+In some of the most famous photos of the iconic jazzman, he’s seen wearing the distinctive timepiece.
 However, to this day, no one knows what became of the watch.
 So, for now, it will continue to go down in history as one of the great missing timepieces.

 Check out more “Profiles in Time,” like Bruce Springsteen